The-Team-They-Call-02/Vidyodaya/README.md

 The project for **Vidyodaya** is hosted on:

-- Netlify for the frontend
+- Netlify for the front end
 - Heroku for the database

 ## Challenges We Ran Into